mradwan80/KNN-Search/README.md

 ********************************************************************************

-# Running on Windows
+## Running on Windows

 Use CMake to generate a Visual Studio.
 Then open the ALL_BUILD project in Microsoft Visual Studio and build it.
 Then run the knn project.

 The program was tested on a windows environmet, with specifications:

--Windows 11 Home. build 22000.51.
+* Windows 11 Home. build 22000.51.

--Cuda 10.2
+* Cuda 10.2

--CMake GUI 3.21.0, with generator Visual Studio 14 2015
+* CMake GUI 3.21.0, with generator Visual Studio 14 2015

--GeForce GTX 950M
+* GeForce GTX 950M

 ********************************************************************************

-# Running on Linux
+## Running on Linux

-You will need to define the environment variables: CUDA_INCLUDE_DIRECTORY, CUDA_LIBRARY_DIRECTORY, CUDACXX.
-Then move to the directory of the project.
-Then:
+You will need to define the environment variables:
+* CUDA_INCLUDE_DIRECTORY,
+* CUDA_LIBRARY_DIRECTORY,
+*  CUDACXX.

+Then move to the directory of the project, and:

-mkdir build
+* mkdir build

-cd build
+* cd build

-cmake ..
+* cmake ..

-make
+* make

-./knn
+* ./knn

 The project was tested on WSL2 (Windows Subsystem for Linux 2), with specifications:

--Ubuntu-20.04
+* Ubuntu-20.04

--Cuda 11.0
+* Cuda 11.0

--gcc-9, g++-9
+* gcc-9, g++-9

--CMake 3.16.3
+* CMake 3.16.3

--GeForce GTX 950M
+* GeForce GTX 950M